abdirahman-yy/Introduce-Yourself/README.md

 ## *Abdirahman Mohamed*

-**Introduce Yourself** app will allow users to introduce themselves by accepting user inputs in various forms, such as switches, text fields, segmented controls; from there, a message will be prompted of the users selections when the intro button is clicked on.
+The **Introduce Yourself** app will allow users to introduce themselves by accepting user inputs in various forms, such as switches, text fields, segmented controls; from there, a message will be prompted of the users selections when the intro button is clicked on.

 Time spent: **1** hours spent in total